Get in touch…

 - +27 (0)21-813-5950

-Her dad – the legend conservationist Map Ives – worked away from the busy town of Maun in the bush, so Kirst spent her weekends and holidays going to visit him at which ever camp he may have been working at.
-Kirst has many fond memories of jumping off mopani log bridges into the river, and waking up on Easter morning unable to go hunting for chocolate eggs because an elephant was sleeping against a termite mound outside her tent!
+Her dad – the legend conservationist Map Ives – worked away from the busy town of Maun in the bush, so Kirst spent her weekends and holidays going to visit him at whichever camp he may have been working at.

-Kirst then decided to go back to her home, Botswana, and this is where she met Callum and Sean, and taught them everything they know about growing up in the bush, and how to communicate with wildebeest in a polite fashion!
-She soon joined them in Cape Town at African-Born Safaris and became our backbone and master cake baker!
+Kirst then decided to go back to her home, Botswana and spent a few years back at Mombo before she joined the boys in Cape TOwn.
 Her passion for cooking turned to baking, and when Kirst isn’t planning and curating your amazing safaris, she’s baking even more amazing cakes!

 She now lives in Somerset West just with her husband Alastair and is enjoying the Cape Winelands and naturally, all the wine!